puppeteer/replay/README.md

 ## 2. Customize replay

-The library offers way to customize how a recording is run.
+The library offers a way to customize how a recording is run.
 You can extend the `PuppeteerRunnerExtension` class as shown in the example below.

 Full example of the `PuppeteerRunnerExtension`: [link](/examples/extend-runner/main.js)